 Indeed, as a legal secretary works on many administrative tasks, there is no doubt that this function is directly impacted by the arrival of legal automation software.

-Here are some examples of tasks on which automation tools can help legal secretaries to improve their efficiency:
+Here are some examples of tasks on which legal workflow automation tools can help legal secretaries to improve their efficiency: